Eosinophilic Gastrointestinal Disease Program

 The Eosinophilic Gastrointestinal Disease Program treats kids and adolescents with eosinophilic gastrointestinal disorders (EGIDs), rare conditions that can occur when there are high levels of eosinophils - a type of white blood cell that is involved in allergic reactions - in one or more parts of the digestive system.

-The Eosinophilic Gastrointestinal Disease Program at Children's is the only multidisciplinary program in the Northeast that cares for children with EGIDs.
+The Eosinophilic Gastrointestinal Disease Program at Boston Children's is the only multidisciplinary program in the Northeast that cares for children with EGIDs.
 Our team includes gastroenterologists, allergists, dieticians, a clinical social worker and a nurse practitioner.

 The program is staffed by an experienced team of clinicians, all with specialized training in the care of children with these complex chronic conditions.
 Our staff includes: